EimaMei/RSGL-3DS/README.md

 # RSGL 3DS
-This is the official port of RSGL for the 3DS, done by EimaMei RSGL Discord server for support: https://discord.gg/ckC7mqdjCb
+This is the official port of RSGL for the 3DS, done by EimaMei</br >
+RSGL Discord server for support: https://discord.gg/ckC7mqdjCb
 # Notes
 1. The library port is not finished yet, and the port will get constant updates to keep up with the main RSGL repository.<br />